Is a heat pump suitable for my home?

 Heat pumps Scotland can be integrated into most heating systems and are more cost effective in some homes than others.
 Before choosing to install a heat pump you should consider what type is right for your homes specifications.

-For those properties that do not have this type of space a borehole method is used, though this can be the more expensive option.
+For those domestic properties that do not have this type of space, a borehole method is used, though this can be the more expensive option.
 This type of heat source installation only requires around 80-100 metres for a typical installation.
-It is not always required that there is a single borehole, and multiple shallow versions can be drilled which total 100 metres.
+It is not always required that there is a single borehole, and multiple shallow versions can be drilled which totals 100 metres.

 Request a quote